sagehenstudio/mh-z19b-mcu-reset/README.md

-# Custom mh-z19b Mycodo Input
+# Custom Mycodo Input for mh-z19b CO2 sensor reset

-This is a custom input for Mycodo with a mh_z19b MCU reset button.
+This is a custom input for Mycodo with a mh_z19b, which features a MCU reset button.
+Otherwise it's exactly the same.

 ## Why would we need a reset button?